Amanda Stanton Shows Off Her Figure In A Stunning Bathing Suit Photo

-Bachelor and Bachelor in Paradise alum Amanda Stanton turned to Instagram on Friday, July 10 to show off her impressive figure with a stunning photo of herself in a one piece bathing suit.
-The 30-year-old mother of two looked better than ever as she lounged on a boat in Newport Beach, California while soaking in the sun.
+Bachelor and Bachelor in Paradise alum Amanda Stanton turned to Instagram on Friday, July 10, to show off her impressive figure with a stunning photo of herself in a one piece bathing suit.
+The 30-year-old mother-of-two looked better than ever as she lounged on a boat in Newport Beach, California, while soaking in the sun.

-Stanton’s bathing suit was very unique featuring a pink and white paisley pattern.
-It included a cheetah print belt around the middle as well as more cheetah print along the neckline.
+Stanton’s bathing suit was very unique, featuring a pink-and-white paisley pattern.
+It included a cheetah-print belt around the middle as well as more cheetah print along the neckline.
 It was held together at the top with two thin spaghetti straps.
 The bathing suit perfectly accentuated Stanton’s curves and toned physique.

 Stanton sprawled out on the boat, showing off her long tan legs while looking extra relaxed.
-She rested one arm on her head while letting one fall back casually behind her seat.
+She rested one arm on her head while letting the other arm fall back casually behind her seat.
 She accessorized with gold hoop earrings and a thin gold chain necklace.
-The former reality television star protected her eyes with a pair of circular Ray Bans sunglasses.
+The former reality television star protected her eyes with a pair of circular Ray Ban sunglasses.

 https://www.instagram.com/p/CCd5gZXFhpF/

-The mother of two appeared to be going makeup free and pouted her lips for the photo.
-The background of the photo was breathtaking with deep blue ocean waves and a cloudless sky overhead.
+The mother-of-two appeared to be going makeup-free and pouted her lips for the photo.
+The background was breathtaking with deep blue ocean waters and a cloudless sky overhead.
 The shore could be seen far off in the distance.

 In her caption, Stanton quoted one of Kourtney Kardashian’s famous comical phrases.
-The post got a lot of love on the platform, earning over 25,000 likes in no time.
-Many people took the comments section to compliment her on her stunning figure as well as to inquire about where she got her bathing suit from.
+The post received a lot of love on the platform, earning over 25,000 likes in no time.
+Many fans took to the comments section to compliment her stunning figure, as well as to inquire about where she got her bathing suit from.
 Others shared their appreciation for her comical caption.

 “You’re sooo gorgeous and this swim suit is so pretty!
 You have always been one of my favorite people to come out of The Bachelor,” one social media user gushed.